More than 50 million people across the USA suffer from allergies each year.

 Here are 7 of the most common allergens inside your house, indoor allergy symptoms and simple recommendations for removing or reducing them for healthier air quality at home.

-1. Pollen Allergies
+1. Pollen Allergy Symptoms

 While they come from outside, tiny airborne pollen grains are also a source of indoor air pollution.
 Breathing them in can cause severe allergies, particularly during the spring and summer months in America.